 Chords and Chord Extensions

-Knowing how to build chords and understand how they interact with each other is important when learning basic music theory.
-This section looks at basic chords types, chord extensions, and inversions.
+Knowing how to build chords and how they interact with each other is essential when learning music theory.
+This section looks at basic chord types, chord extensions, and inversions.

 A chord is a combination of two or more notes played at the same time.
 They’re built off a single starting note called the root.